 With Michael Traynor AKA Nicholas from The Walking Dead

 Fact: Michael is hilarious.
-He’s also from my home state Florida, but spent a good portion of his life in Maui.
+He’s also from my home state Florida but spent a good portion of his life in Maui.
 He definitely had the Hawaiian vibes going for him.
 Our shoes also match.
 Because we are obviously awesome.

 On preparation for the scene that made Nicholas the biggest asshole ever